Preview

 Generate shareable links for your preview:

-- Click Share while the preview is active
+- Click the Share icon in the preview address bar while the preview is active

 - Share with anyone — no authentication required to view